naterhat/seattleschools/README.md

 - check internet connection
 - check if already  downloaded schools

-- BUG - when pull down flag to the further point, able to see beyond the wood texture.
 - BUG - some annotation are not being removed, Stuck at a location.
 It has no interaction.
 - BUG - call for image from google wit NTJSONNetworkCollector
 - CRASH - when add new annotation.
 To get there, by zooming out and in.